-The Paducah Fire Department was started in 1882.
+The Paducah Fire Department started in 1882.
 At that time the City of Paducah was very small, covering only 3 square miles.
-Click History for pictures from the past.
+Visit History for pictures from the past.
 Today Paducah spans more than 21 square miles and is covered by five fire stations.
-The Paducah Fire Department has a staff of 67 divided into four departments: administration, prevention, training, and suppression.
-Our staff of Professional Firefighters work full time to protect the citizens of Paducah and its visitors.
-Under the suppression division, the Paducah Fire Department has three Assistant Fire Chiefs and 59 firefighters.
-Contact: (270) 444-8521.
+The Paducah Fire Department is proud of its ISO-Class 2 rating.
+The Paducah Fire Department has a staff of 76 divided into four divisions: administration, prevention, suppression, and training.

 To become the finest fire service organization possible by utilizing and developing our members to their fullest potential, maximizing our use of available resources, and responding to the changing needs of our community.
 As we move into the future, we will improve the total quality of our organization's methods, programs, and services.
 We will utilize teamwork, cooperation, and leadership to develop our resources and broaden our service base.
 We will use effective planning and implement strategies to achieve our short and long-term goals.
 We will gain the highest level of customer satisfaction from our citizens.
 As we like to say: "Our family helping your family."

 Fire Station Relocation and Renovation Report: In March 2008, a report was presented to the Commission that outlined the future needs of the fire department.
 After reviewing response times and areas, there was a recommendation of relocating the fire department headquarters to Station 4 which would need extensive renovations.
 Plus, due to the City's expansion west of Interstate-24, there is a growing need for an fire station on the west side of Paducah.
 Visit Fire Station Relocation and Renovation Report to view slides presented to the Commission.